Pyxidatol-C/EJM2Int2016-2017/content/Physics/Data_analysis-topic1.md

 ## Measurement errors
 ### Random error
-Errors that have no particular bia.
+Errors that have no particular bias.
 => Each measurement could be higher or lower with an equal distribution around the mean:
 <img src="source/random_err.jpg">